 Mechanical Engineering Courses

 Survey of thermal engineering topics for engineers outside mechanical engineering.
-To include an overview of subjects typically covered in courses about fluid mechanics, thermo-dynamics I and II, and heat transfer.
+To include an overview of subjects typically covered in courses about thermo-dynamics I and II and heat transfer.
 An emphasis is placed on qualitative concepts of transport and conservation as they relate to thermal-fluids in order to increase the understanding of thermal engineering applications.

 Dynamics of four-wheeled vehicles, including acceleration and braking performance, road loads, ride comfort, steady-state cornering, suspensions, steering systems, and rollover.
 Vehicle dynamics system modeling programs are introduced and used for detailed investigations of the effect of system design parameters on performance.

 An introduction to the modeling, analysis and control of dynamic systems.
 The course takes the student from initial modeling through analysis of the system response and finally into the control of the system.
 Specific systems include mechanical devices, electrical circuits, and electromechanical systems.
 Computing proficiency is required for a passing grade in this course.

 Physical properties of noise; hearing and noise criteria measurement techniques; and noise-control fundamentals applied to practical problems are covered in this course.
 Both sound and vibration topics are discussed, including the spectral description of these phenomena.
 Applications of various estimation methods for characterizing room acoustics, such as reverberation time and room modes, are presented.
 Industrial applications are discussed throughout the course.

 Organizational leadership fundamentals for leaders of COE organizations regarding recruiting, motivating team members, managing resources and time, sponsor outreach, fundraising, scheduling, presentations, and budgeting.
 This is achieved through student led discussion, workshop service and project analysis.
 Intended that students follow up with Engineering Leadership II (ME 480).